Risk-Aware Submodular Optimization for Multi-Robot Coordination: Simulations

 After receiving the pair $(\mathcal{S}^{G}, \tau^{G})$ from SGA, we plot the value of $H(\mathcal{S}^{G}, \tau^{G})$ and $H(\mathcal{S}^{G}, \tau)$ with respect to different risk levels $\alpha$ in Figure~\ref{fig:hsg_alpha_tau}.
 Figure~\ref{fig:hsg_alpha_tau}-(a) shows that $H(\mathcal{S}^{G}, \tau^{G})$ increases when $\alpha$ increases.
 This suggests that SGA correctly maximizes $H(\mathcal{S}, \tau)$.
 Figure~\ref{fig:hsg_alpha_tau}-(b) shows that $H(\mathcal{S}^{G}, \tau)$ is concave or piecewise concave, which is consistent with the property of $H(\mathcal{S}, \tau)$.

-We plot the distribution of assignment utility, in Figure~\ref{fig:dis_assign_utility} by sampling $n_s=1000$ times from the underlying distribution of $y$. $\mathcal{S}_i^{G}$ is a set of vehicles assigned to demand $i$ by SGA. $\mathcal{S}^{G} = \bigcup_{i=1}^{N} \mathcal{S}_{i}^{G}$.
-When the risk level $\alpha$ is small, vehicle-demand pairs with low efficiencies (equivalently, low uncertainties) are selected.
+We plot the distribution of assignment utility, in Figure~\ref{fig:dis_assign_utility} by sampling $n_s=1000$ times from the underlying distribution of $y$. $\mathcal{S}_i^{G}$ is a set of vehicles assigned to demand location $i$ by SGA. $\mathcal{S}^{G} = \bigcup_{i=1}^{N} \mathcal{S}_{i}^{G}$.
+When the risk level $\alpha$ is small, vehicle-demand pairs with low \rev{utilities} (equivalently, low uncertainties) are selected.
 This is because a small risk level indicates the assignment is conservative and only willing to take a little risk.
-Thus, lower efficiency with lower uncertainty is assigned to avoid the risk induced by the uncertainty.
+Thus, lower \rev{utility} with lower uncertainty is assigned to avoid the risk induced by the uncertainty.
 In contrast, when $\alpha$ is large, the assignment is allowed to take more risk to gain more assignment utility.
-Vehicle-demand pairs with high efficiencies (equivalently, high uncertainties) are selected in such a case.
-Note that, when the risk level is close to zero, SGA may not give a correct solution because of a large approximation error (Fig.~\ref{fig:add_err_assign}).
-However, this error decreases quickly to zero when the risk level increases.
+Vehicle-demand pairs with high \rev{utilities} (equivalently, high uncertainties) are selected in such a case.

+Figure~\ref{fig:add_err_assign} depicts the additive approximation error (Eq.~\ref{eqn:add_error}) of SGA with respect to the risk level $\alpha$.
+It shows that when $\alpha$ is close to zero, SGA has a large approximation error and the error vanishes quickly when $\alpha$ increases (especially when $\alpha \geq 0.1$).
+Since SGA may not give a good solution with a large additive approximation error, it is worth evaluating how well SGA does when the risk level $\alpha$ is very small.